ros2/ros2_documentation/source/Tutorials/Ros2bag/Recording-A-Bag-From-Your-Own-Node-Python.rst

       call install/setup.bat

 If the ``timed_synthetic_bag`` directory already exists, you must first delete it before running the node.
-This is because ``rosbag2`` will not overwrite existing bags by default, and so the destination directory cannot exist.

 Now run the node: